mchenggit/kabanero-event/architecture/README.md

 The controller for each stage is responsible for:
 - Creating listeners to listen for trigger events
 - When triggered, creating any additional resources, and run the stage.
-- When completed, emit any configure events.
+- When completed, emit any configured events.

 For our example, the controller for TektonStage
 - Creates a listener to listen for `Start_build` event.
-- When `Start-build` event is received, creates Tekton relates resources to start the pipeline:
+- When `Start-build` event is received, creates Tekton related resources to start the pipeline:
    - `PipelineResource`
    - `PipelineRun`
 - When the Tekton pipeline completes, emits `Build` event.